| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 type of regular expression used (see section Regular Expressions).
 For

-backward compatibility, the keyword rule may be used instead
+backward compatibility, the keyword rule

-of trigger.
+of trigger

 Basically, putting aside the possibility to use different flavors of regular expressions, a trigger is equivalent to the following statement:

-if header[Subject] :posix "(.*)@@pattern" modify header [Subject] "\1" action-list fi |
+if header[Subject] :posix "(.*)@@pattern" modify header [Subject] "\1" action-list fi

 Thus, adding the ‘@@rule-name’ code to the ‘Subject’ header of your message, triggers a rule named rule-name, specified in a user configuration file.
 For example:

----BEGIN RULE--- trigger :basic "^gpg-encrypt-john" gpg-encrypt "john's_gpg_key" done ---END--- |
+BEGIN RULE trigger :basic "^gpg-encrypt-john" gpg-encrypt "john's_gpg_key" done END

 Another example shows an even more dynamic trigger, that is using a substitution and back-references:

----BEGIN RULE--- trigger :extended "^gpg-encrypt:(.*)" gpg-encrypt "\1" add [X-GPG-Comment] "Encrypted for \1" done ---END--- |
+---BEGIN RULE--- trigger :extended "^gpg-encrypt:(.*)" gpg-encrypt "\1" add [X-GPG-Comment] "Encrypted for \1" done ---END---

-| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-The following table lists the three boolean operators that can be used in Anubis conditional expressions in the order of increasing binding strength:
+The following table lists the boolean operators that can be used in Anubis conditional expressions in the order of increasing binding strength:

 As an example, let's consider the following statement:

-if header[X-Mailer] "mutt" or header[X-Mailer] "mail" \ and not header[Content-Type] "^multipart/mixed;.*" action fi |
+if header[X-Mailer] "mutt" or header[X-Mailer] "mail" \ and not header[Content-Type] "^multipart/mixed;.*" action fi

 In this case the action will be executed if the X-Mailer